boostorg/boost/more/getting_started/detail/distro.rst

 The Boost Distribution
 ======================

-This is is a sketch of the directory structure you'll end up with:
+This is a sketch of the resulting directory structure:

 .. parsed-literal::